 Career opportunities for Bachelor Management of International Social Challenges

-- Be able to pursue a Master’s degree in a related field; Erasmus University Rotterdam offers several Master’s programmes in Public Administration and Sociology.
+be able to pursue a master degree in a related field; Erasmus University Rotterdam offers several master programmes in Public Administration and Sociology;

-A Master’s degree in one of these fields, combined with your Bachelor’s degree in Management of International Social Challenges, provides you with the necessary skills and knowledge for your career.
-You can become a policy advisor, consultant, civil servant, researcher or analyst in national and international public and private organisations such as the United Nations, European Parliament, Embassies, the Ministry of Foreign Affairs, universities, consultancy firms or NGOs.
+A master degree in one of these fields, combined with the Public Administration degree that you obtained after finishing the MISOC programme, provides you with the necessary skills and knowledge for your career.
+You can become a policy advisor, consultant, civil servant, researcher or analyst in national and international public and private organisations such as the United Nations, European Parliament, the Ministry of Foreign Affairs, universities, consultancy firms or NGOs.

 Official CROHO name: Public Administration Science